shihjay2/hieofone-as/readme.md

 Patient submits his or her HIE of One email address (patient@domain.xyz) to the client (like a physician), where domain.xyz is the same domain name as where the HIE of One **authorization server** is installed.
 This can be done, for example, through a EHR patient portal that has a text input that allows processing of the patient's HIE of One email address.
 Alternatively, the provider would enter this email address in the EHR directly when the patient's chart is open.
 A negative result results in a 404 error response.

 ### Step 2: Client verifies patient's authorization server
-Client submits email address to the following address per [Webfinger protocol](https://tools.ietf.org/html/rfc7033) to confirm validity of the account and email address: https://domain.xyz/.well-known/webfinger?resource=acct:patient@domain.xyz&rel=http://openid.net/specs/connect/1.0/issuer### Requisite conditions:
-1. Patient has registered a domain name where the HIE of One Authorization Server is installed (ie domain.xyz)
-2. Client software (such as an EHR with a patient portal) has the capability to make HTTPS calls (such as CURL) and is able to process JSON responses.

-### Step 3: Announce patient's HIE of One email address and authorization server to the client
-Patient submits his or her HIE of One email address (patient@domain.xyz) to the client (like a physician), where domain.xyz is the same domain name as where the HIE of One **authorization server** is installed.
-This can be done, for example, through a EHR patient portal that has a text input that allows processing of the patient's HIE of One email address.
-Alternatively, the provider would enter this email address in the EHR directly when the patient's chart is open.
-A negative result results in a 404 error response.

-### Step 4: Client verifies patient's authorization server
 Client submits email address to the following address per [Webfinger protocol](https://tools.ietf.org/html/rfc7033) to confirm validity of the account and email address: https://domain.xyz/.well-known/webfinger?resource=acct:patient@domain.xyz&rel=http://openid.net/specs/connect/1.0/issuer

-### Step 5: Client learns authorization server endpoints
+### Step 3: Client learns authorization server endpoints
 Client takes  the JSON return (specifically the <code>href subkey</code> under <code>links</code>) and when appending <code>.well-known/uma-configuration</code> to the URL, like this: https://domain.xyz/uma/.well-known/uma-configuration, client will see in JSON format all the valid UMA endpoints where client makes calls to initiate a token request, start authorization, request a permission ticket, and make requesting party claims.

-### Step 6: Client dynamically registers to the authorization server
+### Step 4: Client dynamically registers to the authorization server
 Client makes a call to the <code>dynamic_client_endpoint</code> to [register itself](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg-30).
 Client will need to store the <code>client_id</code> and <code>client_secret</code> (such as in a database) going forward.
 It is important for the client to consider which redirect URIs to use as one of them will need to handle the <code>claims_redirect_uri</code> parameter listed [here](#step-3:-client-makes-a-call-to-the-authorization-server-with-the-permission-ticket-given-by-the-resource-server).
-Being a client only requires that you declaire a scope of <code>uma_authorization</code>.
+Being a client only requires that you declare a scope of <code>uma_authorization</code>.
 Here is an example call (line breaks below are just for display convenience):

 	POST /register HTTP/1.1
 	Content-Type: application/json